input-output-hk/marlowe/docs/Tutorials.md

 > and is covered in the ISoLA paper.
 This version is tagged as **v1.3**
 > and is available here: [https://github.com/input-output-hk/marlowe/tree/v1.3](https://github.com/input-output-hk/marlowe/tree/v1.3).
 >
-> They will be updated for the summit in April to cover Marlowe 2.0, which irons out
+> They will be updated for [the summit in April](https://iohksummit.io) to cover Marlowe 2.0, which irons out
-> a number of infelicities in 1.3, and which will be in the current version of Meadow.
+> a number of infelicities in 1.3, and which will be in the version released at the summit.

 ##  [Introducing Marlowe](./introducing-marlowe.md)